kanzick/Facebook-Comments-Scrapper/README.md

 ----------------------------------------------------------------------------------
 *planning features:
-1. option for other browser (Chromium, Firfox, Zen,...)
+1. option for other browser (Chromium, Firefox, Zen,...)
 2. variant languages
 3. TUI terminal design
  and much more...!